 Vicki Olsson Scholarship for Indigenous Students

-The Vicki Olsson Scholarship has been established at UNSW Art & Design to support the educational endeavours of talented and driven Indigenous students who might not, without financial assistance, be able to attend university.
-UNSW Art & Design acknowledges the generosity of Vicki Olsson in initiating this scholarship.
+The Vicki Olsson Scholarship has been established at UNSW School of Art & Design to support the educational endeavours of talented and driven Indigenous students who might not, without financial assistance, be able to attend university.
+UNSW School of Art & Design acknowledges the generosity of Vicki Olsson in initiating this scholarship.